iwizy/about/README.md

 I am calm, find compromise solutions, know how to negotiate with people, escalate problems to different levels, and am not afraid to tell the truth.

-Personal interests: I snowboard, mountain bike, and am learning to play the piano.
+Personal interests: snowboard, mountain bike.
+Learning to play the piano.
 I am interested in science and technology.
-I have a deep understanding of music.
+Music is my passion.
 I enjoy teaching people what I am good at.